Alex Jones ordered to pay $45.2M more over Sandy Hook lies

 “That number represents, in my opinion, a value of a net worth,” Pettingill said.
 “He’s got money put in a bank account somewhere.”

-The money that flows into Jones’ companies eventually funnels its way to him, said Pettingill, who added that he has testified in approximately 1,500 cases during his career.

-But Jones’ lawyers said their client had already learned his lesson, and asked for lenience, saying the punitive amount should be less than $300,000.
+But Jones’ lawyers said their client had already learned his lesson.
+They argued for a punitive amount of less than $300,000.

 “You’ve already sent a message.
-A message for the first time to a talk show host, to all talk show hosts, that their standard of care has to change,” said Jones’ lead attorney, Andino Reynal.
+A message for the first time to a talk show host, to all talk show hosts, that their standard of care has to change,” Reynal said.

-Jones — who was in the courtroom briefly Friday but not there for the verdict — still faces two other defamation lawsuits from Sandy Hook families in Texas and Connecticut that put his personal wealth and media empire in jeopardy.
+Friday’s damages drew praise from the American Federation of Teachers union, which represented the teachers at Sandy Hook.

+“Nothing will ever fix the pain of losing a child, or of watching that tragedy denied for political reasons.
+But I’m glad the parents of Sandy Hook have gotten some justice,” union President Randi Weingarten said in a tweet.

 During his testimony, Jones was confronted with a memo from one of his business managers outlining a single day’s gross revenue of $800,000 from selling vitamin supplements and other products through his website, which would approach nearly $300 million in a year.
 Jones called it a record sales day.